KDE/kde-builder/doc/using-kde-builder/kde-builder-logging.md

 one of the files.
 To help you determine which file contains the error, kde-builder will create a link from the file containing the error (such as `build-1.log` to a file called `error.log`).

+For your convenience, kde-builder will also create a link to the logs for your latest run, called `latest`.
+So the logs for the most recent kde-builder run should always be under `${log-dir}/latest`.

 The upshot to all of this is that to see why a project failed to build after your last kde-builder invocation, the file you should look at first is